jpcre2/jpcre2/doxy/doxydoc.md

 ## Compile modifiers {#compile-modifier}

-These modifiers define the behavior of a regex pattern.
+These modifiers define the behavior of a regex pattern (they are integrated in the compiled regex).
 They have more or less the same meaning as the [PHP regex modifiers](https://php.net/manual/en/reference.pcre.pattern.modifiers.php) except for `e, j and n` (marked with <sup>\*</sup>).

 Modifier | Details
 -------- | -------